Behavioral & Mental Health

 Outpatient Counseling

 If you're seeking outpatient counseling services, contact your insurance provider for assistance finding in-network therapists and counselors.
-If you do not have medical insurance, call Riverbend Community Mental Health for guidance.
-Outpatient counseling services are not offered through Concord Hospital or Concord Hospital Medical Group practices.
+If you do not have medical insurance, Riverbend Community Mental Health in Concord and Lakes Region Mental Health in Laconia can provide guidance.

 Comprehensive Mental Health Care